Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 ``forward.txt`` and ``reverse.txt`` are batch files for running in `IGV <https://www.broadinstitute.org/software/igv/home>`_.
 ``forward`` and ``reverse`` are the folders for storing screenshots.

-Since there are numerous candidates, we can only generate several ones in order to reduce the running time for testing.
+Since there are numerous candidates, we only generate several ones for testing.

 ::